Pfizer, BioNTech to co-develop potential coronavirus vaccine

 Pfizer and BioNTech will use research and development sites from both companies, including in the United States and Germany, the companies said.

-BioNTech on Monday struck a collaboration deal with Shanghai Fosun Pharmaceutical over its rights in China to its experimental coronavirus vaccine, aiming to start testing on humans from late April.
+BioNTech on Monday struck a collaboration deal with Shanghai Fosun Pharmaceutical (600196.SS) over its rights in China to its experimental coronavirus vaccine, aiming to start testing on humans from late April.

 The race is on to develop an immunization, which is seen as by far the most effective tool to halt the global spread of the pathogen.

-Rival Moderna Inc, which is working with the U.S. National Institutes of Health, on Monday announced that it dosed the first patient with its experimental coronavirus vaccine in an early-stage trial.
+Rival Moderna Inc (MRNA.O), which is working with the U.S. National Institutes of Health, on Monday announced that it dosed the first patient with its experimental coronavirus vaccine in an early-stage trial.

 Pfizer already collaborates with BioNTech to develop mRNA-based vaccines for influenza.